ascelin/ascelin.github.io/_posts/2023-07-20-the-hidden-cost-of-the-AI-boom.md

   - water use
 ---

+Given the growing hype around the new generative AI tools rapidly coming online, I was keen to investigate and write about the environment costs of the computing infrastructure needed to train and deploy these tools.
+That also got me thinking about the various social costs involved.
+Along with two colleagues, Carl and Afshin, from the [Centre for Urban Research](https://cur.org.au/), we wrote the piece below for [The Conversation](https://theconversation.com) on this issue.
+It was an interesting exercise researching this piece, and you may be surprised by the size of the the carbon and water footprints of generative AI tools.

+## The hidden cost of the AI boom: social and environmental exploitation
 by [Ascelin Gordon](https://theconversation.com/profiles/ascelin-gordon-5170), Senior research fellow, RMIT University; [Afshin Jafari](https://theconversation.com/profiles/afshin-jafari-1452222), Research fellow, RMIT University; and [Carl Higgs](https://theconversation.com/profiles/carl-higgs-409315), Research Fellow, Centre for Urban Research, RMIT University

 &nbsp;